 Happenstance – it’s a funny thing.
-Thinking about writing this blog has made me realise just how tenuous this phenomenon called life can be.
+Thinking about writing this blog has made me realise just how tenuous the path of life can be.
 To quote George Michael, ‘turn a different corner and we never would have met’.
 Don’t think he was referring to climbing at Churston though!

 About a year ago now a series of events began which have led to me having, debatably, the best and, undoubtedly, the most exciting, climbing year of my life.
 It was at the bum end of Summer 2013 that I re-visited Ash Hole in Brixham to have another look at the climbing possibilities hidden within its dank interior – checking it out once every few years had become a pastime for me and I vaguely remembered some grimy potential for those with sufficient time, vision…and cleaning equipment.
 Ash Hole is, to be honest, a pretty grim spot.
 Not only is it usually green and often dripping, it seems to attract people who are far more interested in bringing their beer along to the venue than removing the cans afterwards!
 To compound matters, the posh house overlooking the venue seems to think (or, more probably, their gardener seems to think) that its OK to chuck garden waste over the balustrade of their perched decking into the depths below.
 Add a comprehensive smorgasbord of rotting in-situ gear from the early 90s, a thriving ivy plantation and a sticky toffee pudding base and you have the makings of first-class Devonian esoteria – catnip for weirdo South Westerners looking for fresh challenges, probably less enticing for those travelling over from their base in Catalunya.